GuangLi-sysu/GMPA/README.md

 ## 📁 Datasets

-The code expects the following datasets in the `data/` directory:
+The code expects the following datasets in the `data/` directory.
+You can download used datasets from Google driver (https://drive.google.com/drive/folders/1vrRfvVfl2fFv2kSTCxUEZMCU-3-JwIf5).

 Each dataset should be a PyTorch file containing:
 - `x`: Node features tensor